 What to Expect When Neutering Your Dog

-The day had finally come, Henry was getting neutered, and as dog-parents, Juan and I had no idea what to expect.
-It was a pretty standard, routine procedure, however, so we weren’t too worried, and we hadn’t done a ton of research on the topic.
+As first-time dog-parents, Juan and I had no idea what to expect.
+It was such a standard, routine procedure, so we weren’t too concerned, and we didn’t think to do a ton of research on the topic.
 We trusted our breeder and our vets implicitly.
-We always knew we were going to do it, our contract with the breeder required us to have it done at 10-12 months.
+Plus, our contract with the breeder required us neuter Henry between 10-12 months.
 This time frame was encouraged for proper hormonal development, and to avoid any health issues in the future.

 So, what can you expect when neutering your dog?
-I’d like to be clear that this post is not meant to be educational in terms of medical information, but rather a recounting of what we as dog parents experienced, from both an emotional and practical perspective after neutering Henry.
+Let me be clear, this post is not meant to be educational in terms of medical information, but rather a recounting of what we as dog parents experienced after neutering Henry.
+This blog post offers an emotional and practical perspective of how the recovery process went.

 HENRY THE SMOL